abhijeetsharma200/OpenCV-Wiki/Branches.md

 * We will merge changes from _4.x_ into _5.x_ regularly (weekly/bi-weekly)
   There is no regular process for backporting patches from _5.x_ branch

-### 3.4

-This is the branch for [3.4.x](https://github.com/opencv/opencv/tree/3.4) releases.
-This release series is in the maintenance status.
-Releases with binary artifacts are not planned.

-* ABI compatibility must be preserved
-* Target this branch in case of these patches:
-  * bug fixes
-  * optimizations
-  * documentation improvements
-  * and other patches which are applicable for the _3.4_ branch
-* Improvements or features should be targeted to _4.x_ or _5.x_ branches
-* We will merge changes from _3.4_ into _4.x_ regularly (weekly/bi-weekly)
-  So if your pull request contains a bug fix and it is applicable to several branches, you should choose _3.4_ branch as base There is no regular process for backporting patches from _4.x_, _5.x_ branches

 ### EOL branches

 EOL branches:
+- "3.4": this is the branch for [3.4.x](https://github.com/opencv/opencv/tree/3.4) releases.
+This release series is EOL in 2023.
+CI is turned off, so no more patches are accepted to 3.4 branch.

 - "2.4": this is the branch for [2.4.x](https://github.com/opencv/opencv/tree/2.4) releases.
 This release series is EOL in 2020.
 CI is turned off, so no more patches are accepted to 2.4 branch.